jacklowrie/dotfiles/README.md

 than the default prompt.

 ## Halligan
 I asked to have my shell changed to bash.
-ZSH is strongly discouraged, otherwise I'd have switched to that for consistency.
+Zsh is strongly discouraged, otherwise I'd have switched to that for consistency.
 Switching to bash is simple, all you need to do is email IT and ask (with your user name).